I remember where I was when it happened.

 Maybe.
 Maybe Not.

 Mariota is now 27.
-As the backup to Derek Carr in Las Vegas, it would be unfair to say his story has been written.
+He is the backup to Derek Carr in Las Vegas.
+It would be unfair to say his story has been written.
 You needn’t look further than the quarterback who took his place in Tennessee to see how quickly fortunes change in the NFL when opportunity and circumstance align.
 But to say this is what those of us who rooted for him since his days in Eugene expected?
 That would be disingenuous.
 Sure, it’s not as if college success, even at its pinnacle, is determinative of professional longevity.
 But we thought it was going to happen.
 We wanted it to happen so badly.
 We still do.
 Yes, he fell short of delivering a National Championship to Oregon.
 But in some ways, that underscores just how monumental his impact on the program and its fans has been.

 Even without that ultimate win, he is still widely regarded as the greatest Oregon football player of all time.
 Now on his second NFL team, it’s fair to ask what’s next for the former Heisman at this stage of his career.